-2024-25 Phoenix Suns Starting Lineup Today: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More
+Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Wes Roesch Profile Picture

-When fully healthy, the Suns' starting five lineup is one of the strongest in the NBA, meaning the Suns' championship odds are improved when all five are firing on all cylinders.
-The Suns' starting lineup battled injuries all season long, and with just two games left of the season, Richards is listed as a game-time decision.
-Grayson Allen will be starting in place of an injured Durant.
+When fully healthy, the Suns' starting five lineup was one of the strongest in the NBA this season, meaning the Suns' championship odds were improved when all five are firing on all cylinders.
+Unfortunately, the Suns battled injuries this season, with Bradley Beal starting for only 38 games and Kevin Durant missing 20 games.

 Must be 21+ to participate.
 T&Cs apply.
 Gambling problem?
 Call 1-800-NEXT-STEP